ciceklab/DeepND/README.md

 - disease : The name of the subject disease.
 It is required for single task model (DeepND-ST), can be left in default for Multi Task model (DeepND)  | 0 : ASD, 1 : ID | Default : 0<br/>
 - networks : List that contains spatio-temporal regions to be fed to the model.
 The example is given for region 11 (temporal window 12-14), to run the example : [11] | Default (all regions) : [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13] |<br/>

-After setting the paramters listed above, you can run the program using the following command in working directory:
+After setting the parameters listed above, you can run the program using the following command in working directory:
 ```
 python main.py
 ```